Efficient and Effective Inspections - Beekeeping Class

 Take your beekeeping to the next level by becoming efficient and effective in your hive inspections.
-Join Peter for this hands-on class with only 8 beekeepers, learning how to quickly determine the health and needs of your hive.
+Join Peter for this hands-on class with only 4 beekeepers per instructor, learning how to quickly determine the health and needs of your hive.
 In order to allow lots of repetition and practice, the class will take place at our farm apiary in Carnation, WA.

 This small hands-on field class gives you the opportunity to hone your skills at identifying what is important, and knowing when it's time to walk away and let the bees get back to work.
 The class is intended for 2+ year beekeepers who want to take their hive inspections to the next level.

 Peter has been keeping bees in Seattle backyards for over ten years.
 In that time, he has grown from 1 hive to 200 beehives, managing hives in 35+ backyards in King County and leading a team of beekeepers.
 A skilled educator, he has developed the Rainy Day Bees apprenticeship program, taught classes for the Puget Sound Beekeepers Association and schools around Seattle, as well as offer 1:1 coaching sessions.
 Peter loves the science, biology, and mechanics of beekeeping, and sharing everything he learns with others.

 - One 3-4 hour field session in Carnation learning about inspections.
 Topics will cover:

 - Evaluating hive health

 - Evaluating queen health

 - When to dive deeper

 - An experienced beekeeper you can call with questions, and a Facebook group for you and other students to talk bees on throughout the year (Rainy Day Bees will check in too!)